 - VISION CENTRES form the next level and serve the primary eye health needs of the community.
 Drawing upon local talent and staffed by persons from the local community, each Vision Centre caters to a cluster of villages, individually servicing a target of around 50,000 people.

-- The Vision Centres are networked with larger SECONDARY EYE CARE CENTRES that serve a population of 500,000 and provide ophthalmological care that can diagnose all diseases and offer high quality surgical care for cataract—the most common cause of blindness.
-These centers employ a team approach with almost all members of the team recruited from the local community and trained at the advanced tertiary center.
-The initial investment needed for such a center is US $ 100,000 (20 cents per person).
+- SECONDARY EYE CARE CENTRES are networked to the Vision Centers and each serves a population of 500,000 persons.
+These centres provide care that can diagnose the complete range of ophthalmological diseases and offer high quality surgical care for cataract - the most common cause of blindness.
+These centres draw upon local talent too, with team members recruited from the local community and trained at LVPEI’s advanced tertiary centres.

-While the LVPEI model evolved as a ‘top down’ model, this has allowed it to leverage its existing linkages at the global and national level to bring the advantage of learning and influence to the grass roots.
-The development at all levels, but especially at the secondary and primary level, is based on community need, and is a tripartite arrangement between the community, LVPEI and an implementation agency, often an international NGO that supports the development with financial and material resources.
+Community needs determine development of Centres at all levels, especially at the secondary and primary levels.
+A tripartite arrangement typically exists between the community, LVPEI and an implementation agency, which is often an international NGO that supports the development with financial and material resources.

 The Vision Centres have helped not only bring services within the reach of villages that have been beyond the pale of most health care services, but have also become important points of community health awareness and education programs that have a potential to change attitudes toward and service uptake of not only Eye care programs, but also other social and health interventions in these areas.